 A Word About Bait

 Don’t forget it.
 The only bait shop on-site is at the County Lake & Ditto Landing, so be sure to bring some along – worms, crickets, and minnows work best around here.
-If you don’t want to dig holes in the yard, try Wal-Mart, Buster’s Bait & Tackle, and Academy Sports.
+If you don’t want to dig holes in the yard, try Wal-Mart, Buster’s Bait & Tackle, Academy Sports, and Cabela’s.
 Occasionally you’ll find one of the convenience stores located close to a good fishing hole will carry live bait as well.